A Reference Resource

 For Madison and the War Hawks, the declaration amounted to a second war of independence for the new Republic.
 It also provided the opportunity to seize Canada, drive the Spanish from west Florida, put down the Indian uprising in the Northwest, and secure maritime independence.
 In the preparations for battle, it became clear that most of the War Hawks wanted a land invasion of Canada above all else.
 Accordingly, the United States moved quickly to mount an offensive against Canada.
 The plan was aimed at separating Upper Canada (Ontario) from the Northwest, thus cutting off the Shawnees, Potawatomi, and other pro-British tribes from British support.
 Unfortunately, the move ended in disaster for American forces.
 By the fall of 1812, one American force had surrendered at Detroit, another had been defeated in western New York near Niagara Falls, and a third never even managed to get across the Niagara River.
 In just a few months, much of the Northwest Territory had fallen to British forces.

 Things went better for the Americans in the spring of 1813.
 Commodore Oliver Hazard Perry's victory over the British fleet on the southwestern tip of Lake Erie, following the sacking of the Canadian capital city of York (present-day Toronto), enabled the United States to send a force commanded by William Henry Harrison, who would become the ninth President of the United States, against the Native American leader, Tecumseh, at the Battle of the Thames River in western Ontario.
-A vengeful force of Kentucky militia beat the Indians badly, mutilating Tecumseh's corpse and taking pieces of his hair and skin as souvenirs.
+A vengeful force of Kentucky militia beat the Indians badly.
 The following spring, General Andrew Jackson's Tennessee militia, aided by Choctaw, Creek, and Cherokee allies, slaughtered what was left of the late Tecumseh's forces at the Battle of Horseshoe Bend, deep in the Mississippi Territory (present-day Alabama).

 Burning of the White House